Join us on this varied and interesting tour from East Anglia to the border town of Carlisle.

-Premier Dining includes a full English breakfast and a four course lunch silver served at your seat.
+Premier Dining includes a full English breakfast, light lunch and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

 Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)

-Approximate timings shown
+Updated approximate timings shown